-For over half a century, The Humiovi has been the Southwest's trusted destination for authentic, handcrafted Native American jewelry — purchased directly from the artists who create it.
+Founded in 1972, The Humiovi is Sedona's oldest Native American jewelry gallery and has been the Southwest's trusted destination for authentic, handcrafted jewelry for over 50 years — purchased directly from the artists who create it.
+Family-owned and operated by Abe and Feras Dalia, the gallery works with over 50 artisans across nine tribal communities.

 Uptown Sedona, Arizona